Protecting whales during oil spills

-Every year, 20 billion gallons of oil is transported through and near Puget Sound and Salish Sea waterways, posing the risk of a major oil spill.
-Inbound oil tankers move crude oil to five major refineries in the Puget Sound, which then moves the refined oil products to other destinations.
-Crude and refined oil is increasingly moved by both railroad and petroleum pipelines along major rivers and transportation corridors.
-These corridors often follow and cross over our waterways, creating the risk of a potential spill.
+Every year, 20 billion gallons of oil is transported through and near Puget Sound and Salish Sea waterways, creating the risk of a major oil spill.
+Inbound oil tankers move crude oil to five major refineries in Puget Sound, which then moves the refined oil products to other destinations.
+These oil products are increasingly moved by railroad and petroleum pipelines along major rivers and transportation corridors, which often follow and cross over waterways.

 Vessels of Opportunity Program

-We are seeking vessel operators who would like to register their vessels and crew expertise in our Vessel of Opportunity (VOO) Program.
-If you are a skilled vessel operator with knowledge of our local waters and a desire to help protect our state’s whale populations in the event of an oil spill, we are interested in your support for a statewide initiative.
+We're seeking vessel operators who would like to register their vessels and crew expertise in our Vessel of Opportunity Program.
+If you are a skilled vessel operator working in the whale research or whale watching industry and have a desire to help protect Washington's whale populations in the event of an oil spill, we're interested in your support for a statewide initiative.

-Vessel operators could be trained to conduct wildlife surveillance and deterrence in the event of an oil spill.
-Vessels used during a response can expect to be compensated by the spiller for the work conducted.
+Vessel operators can be trained to conduct wildlife surveillance and deterrence in the event of an oil spill.
+Vessels used during a response will be compensated by the spiller for the work conducted.